 “I think John called this 'Los Paranoias,'” George was once quoted as saying.
 This has sparked many writers to claim this as a fact.
 In actuality, as John states above, he and Paul jokingly suggested naming their group “Los Paranoias” when they were originally throwing around ideas in 1960.
 This suggestion was remembered in the recording studio on September 16th, 1968 while recording Paul's song “I Will,” which resulted in them ad libbing a Spanish sounding song containing the lyrics “Los Paranoias, come on, enjoy us.”
 This silly recording was actually released on the 1996 compilation “Anthology 3.”
 The fact remains, however, that John has never claimed “Los Paranoias” as a working title for “Sun King,” so George appears to have remembered it wrong.

-So as for the time of writing, it appears that it started to take shape in December of 1968 and came to a completely written state on July 24th, 1969.
+So as for the time of writing, it appears that it started to take shape in December of 1968 and came to a completed state in the recording studio on July 24th, 1969.
 Because Paul did play a part in coming up with Spanish-sounding words to be used in the closing moments of the song, he can be said to have contributed in this way to what is overwhelmingly considered a John Lennon composition.

 The first actual recordings of what eventually became the song “Sun King” were during the above mentioned January 1969 rehearsals at Twickenham Film Studios.
-All of these rehearsals were recorded, the best footage eventually being released as the “Let It Be” film.
+All of these rehearsals were recorded and what was considered by director Michael Lindsay-Hogg to be the best footage was eventually released as the “Let It Be” film.
 Five run-throughs of the song happened on the first day of rehearsals, January 2nd, four versions occurred on January 3rd, and then one quick version done on January 10th, which was the day that George Harrison temporarily quit The Beatles.

 Six-and-a-half months later, on July 24th, 1969, John brought in a more complete version of the song, entitled “Here Comes The Sun-King” at this point, for inclusion on the proposed long medley for their next album “Abbey Road.”
-In fact, in the spirit of assembling this medley, John also brought in another unfinished composition called “Mean Mr. Mustard” which would also be recorded on this day.
+In fact, in the spirit of assembling this medley, John also brought in another unfinished composition called “Mean Mr. Mustard” which would also be recorded on this day in tandem with "Here Comes The Sun-King."
+The intention of this day's recording being part of the medley was quite clear, the tape box indicating the song as "Part Two...Here Comes The Sun-King."
 They were all present at EMI Studio Two at 3:30 pm to begin this session, Paul arriving an hour earlier to record his song “Come And Get It” by himself.
 This solo recording was to be used as a demo and given to the Apple band The Iveys (soon to be re-named Badfinger) for inclusion in Ringo's soon-to-be-released movie “The Magic Christian.”

 Engineer Geoff Emerick, in his book “Here, There And Everywhere,” relates how these two songs were “both recorded together in a single pass.
 There is a slight gap between the two songs, so they could have easily been recorded separately, but knowing in advance that they would be sequenced in that order, John made the decision to play through both of them in one go, which made it a little more of a challenge to the band's musicianship.
 But they pulled it off.”